saymrwulf/onnxruntime/notes.md

-2024-01-31T03:52:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (onnxruntime) 2024-01-31T06:37:00 - Refactor for clarity, might break a few tests though (onnxruntime) 2024-01-31T22:44:00 - Refactor for clarity, might break a few tests though (onnxruntime)
+2024-01-31T03:52:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (onnxruntime) 2024-01-31T06:37:00 - Refactor for clarity, might break a few tests though (onnxruntime) 2024-01-31T22:44:00 - Refactor for clarity, might break a few tests though (onnxruntime) 2024-02-09T05:54:00 - Implementing approach from a new paper read last night (onnxruntime)